microsoft/genaiscript/docs/src/content/docs/reference/scripts/tokenizers.md

     order: 60
 ---

-The `tokenizers` helper module providers a set of functions to split text into tokens.
+The `tokenizers` helper module provides a set of functions to split text into tokens.

 ```ts
 const n = tokenizers.count("hello world")